harvard-lts/fits/README.md

 ### Tools

-The tools that FITS bundles, such as exiftool, are download and installed using the scripts in `src/main/script`.
+The tools that FITS bundles, such as exiftool, are downloaded and installed using the scripts in `src/main/script`.
 These scripts are run automatically as part of the `generate-resources` phase, but can also be invoked directly via `mvn dependency:copy@script-lib-copy exec:exec@install-exiftool`.
 The tools are installed into the `tools` directory.
 The tool versions and other settings are defined in the `tools.properties` file.